 Peter Yuryevich Levashov, a 37-year-old Russian computer programmer thought to be one of the world’s most notorious spam kingpins, has been extradited to the United States to face federal hacking and spamming charges.

 Levashov, who allegedly went by the hacker name “Peter Severa,” or “Peter of the North,” hails from St. Petersburg in northern Russia, but he was arrested last year while in Barcelona, Spain with his family.

 Authorities have long suspected he is the cybercriminal behind the once powerful spam botnet known as Waledac (a.k.a.
 “Kelihos”), a now-defunct malware strain responsible for sending more than 1.5 billion spam, phishing and malware attacks each day.

 Microsoft has fingered a possible author of the late Rustock spam botnet – a self-described software engineer and mathematician who aspired to one day be hired by Google.
 Microsoft has apparently allocated significant resources to finding the author, but has not been able to locate him.

 Rustock remains dead, but Microsoft is still on the hunt for the Rustock author.
-In its Second Status Report (PDF) filed last week with a district court in Seattle, Microsoft said it inquired with virtual currency provider Webmoney about the owner of an account used to rent Rustock control servers, and confirmed that the account was affiliated with a man named Vladimir Alexandrovich Shergin.
+In its Second Status Report (PDF) filed last week with a district court in Seattle, Microsoft said it inquired with Webmoney about the owner of the account, and confirmed that it was affiliated with a man named Vladimir Alexandrovich Shergin.
 Microsoft also mentioned another suspect, “Cosma2k,” possibly named Dmitri A. Sergeev, Artem Sergeev, or Sergey Vladomirovich Sergeev.
 Microsoft said it is continuing its investigation of these names, to determine whether additional contact information can be identified and to which notice and service can be effected.